shade40/Slate/README.md

 Once the library gets to a settled state (near 1.0), documentation will be hosted both online and as a celx application.
 Until then peep the `examples` folder, or check out some of the widget references by using `python3 -m pydoc <name>`.

+### See also

+This library is mostly supposed to _power_ some higher level tools, so using it raw might not be ideal.
+Thankfully, we have two projects that can help with that:

+- [Zenith](https://github.com/shade40/zenith), a markup language with palette generation, built on `Slate`'s `Span` and `Color` primitives.
+- [Celadon](https://github.com/shade40/celadon), a TUI library that uses `Slate` to handle _all_ terminal-interfacing.
+- [celx](https://github.com/shade40/celx), a TUI framework built on top of `Celadon`.